 - unmanned airborne vehicles and development facilities.

-Learn more about defence, aviation and aerospace.
+Learn more about defence, aviation and space.

 Environment and nature

 Scientific research of the environment and nature covers goods and services in water and wastewater management, air quality, green energy, recycling and urban development.

 Research facilities include molecular biology and genomics laboratories, a network of research stations and field trial sites with different climates from semi-arid inland to the Wet Tropics.

 Health and medical research covers the application of cell-based technologies, including advanced therapies for cancer and research into viral, bacterial and parasitic infection.